 - Sessions tend to get booked quickly, so be sure to register once the registration link is live.

 - Bring specific questions and goals to your session/s in order to make the most of your time.
 For more advice, please visit our Professional Development FAQ page.

-Stay tuned for information on upcoming sessions.
+Stay tuned for updates on upcoming Doctor’s Hours programs.

 If you have questions about this program, contact [email protected].

 Looking to bring these services to your community?

 - Conducted with the guidance and expertise of industry arts professionals and NYFA staff.